typedb/typedb/docs/pages/documentation/4-graql-analytics/analytics-overview.md

 Graql analytics functionality is accessed via the `compute` query in the Graql language.
 In order to fully understand the syntax, an in-depth understanding of the graph is needed, so we will dive into some details here.

-Analytics only "sees" the instances of types, but is aware of the ontology.
+Analytics only "sees" the instances of types, but is aware of the schema.
 Therefore, if your graph has a type `person` then the instances of this: `Jacob Young`, `Hermione Newman` and `Barbara Herchelroth` can be counted using analytics.
 Often you are not interested in the whole knowledge graph when performing calculations, and it is possible to specify a subgraph (a subset of your data to work on) to Graql.
 For example, a knowledge graph may contain groups, people and the relationships between them, but these can be excluded by specifying a subgraph using the `in` keyword.